hobin2017/Brindley2017-2018/README.md

 #3， the verification of item weight is added after the SQL thread in work5 function.
 If the verification fails, one dialog shows until the verification successes;
 #4, my customized QDialog class is introduced in the ShoppingList.py to give a message to customer;
 #5, commenting the useless usage QThread.setPriority();
+#6, adding the self-checking is firstly introduced into Brindley;